vscode-neovim/vscode-neovim/README.md

 ## Multiple cursors

-Multiple cursors works in:
+Multiple cursors work in:
 1. Insert mode
 2. Visual line mode
 3. Visual block mode

-Both visual lines and visual block lines spawns multiple cursors for you.
+Both visual lines and visual block lines spawn multiple cursors for you.
 You can switch to insert mode by pressing ```I``` or ```A``` keys.
 The effect differs:
 * For visual line ```I``` will start insert mode on each selected line on the first non whitespace characeter and ```A``` will on the end on line
 * For visual block line ```I``` will start insert on each selected line before the cursor block and ```A``` after

-See gif in action
+See gif in action:

 ![multicursors](/images/multicursor.gif)